CompOmics/CALLC3/README.md

 callc3 train
 ```

 Then follow the steps to select the project you intend to work on, the dataset you intend to train on, and the model you intend to train.
+A high `learning rate` and a small `batch size` may result in better performance, but come at a potential cost of instability and increased training time.

 > [!NOTE]
 > Trained model and validation result will be saved directly in the project folder.

+> [!NOTE]
+> `perf` stands for performance (r2-score) and `rel` stands for `reliability` (pearson correlation between predictions and uncertainty estimates).

 ### 3. Inference